EaterLabs/gophor/README.md

 # Compliance

-We aim to comply more with GopherII, given how much newer than Gopher+ this standard is and that the extension, GopherIIbis is seemingly the work of Gopher+ continued.
+We aim to comply more with GopherII (see in references below).

 ## Item types